roryokane/advent-of-code-solutions/advent-of-code-day-10/README.md

 For http://adventofcode.com/day/10.

-This project was based on [ocaml-boilerplate](https://github.com/yuanqing/ocaml-boilerplate), but the build system was modified to use `corebuild`, add a `run` build target, and remove generation of test coverage reports with `bisect`.
+This project was based on [ocaml-boilerplate](https://github.com/yuanqing/ocaml-boilerplate), but the build system was modified to use `corebuild`, add a `run` build target, and remove the generation of test coverage reports.

 ## Setup